The Supreme Soak: Best Hotel Bathtubs Around the World

-An outdoor bathtub brings you into the landscape, surrounded by the sounds of a rushing river or the silence of a misty mountain forest.
+Hotels with outdoor bathtubs bring you into the landscape, surrounded by the sounds of a rushing river or the silence of a misty mountain forest.
 Maybe you’ll do some bird watching and see an elephant lumber by on its way to a tributary of the Lower Zambezi.
 You may never want to leave.

 Immersed in Culture